Effective Performance Appraisal Methods for HR Professionals

 Frequently Asked Questions

-Organizations should use strategies such as leveraging social media platforms, prioritizing passive candidates, utilizing job boards, building an attractive employer brand, utilizing candidate sourcing software, planning outreach, and following up to source top talent effectively.
+Organizations should use strategies such as leveraging social media platforms, prioritizing passive candidates, utilizing job boards, building an attractive employer brand, utilizing candidate sourcing software, planning outreach, and following up to source top candidates effectively.

 How can employers create an effective employer branding strategy?